AndiH/static.andreasherten.de/_posts/2015-05-15-series-categorizer.markdown

 The **Cookies** line deals with saving the current setup of shows.
 It can either write all current settings into a cookie or load it from there. **Saving** automatically overwrites any previously saved entry, be careful! **Loading** from cookie will append the current list of series by those stored in cookie.

 ### Linking
 A URL for the current setup of shows can be generated.
 Since there is some data for every show, the URL can become long quite quickly.
 There's a button to be hit if you want to shorten the generated URL with Google's URL shortener.
 I haven't tried it yet for very long URLs – it might not work.
+If the *shorten* button does nothing for you, you probably have Google stuff blocked with a browser plugin (Disconnect, AdBlock).
+Add the current page to your white list.

 If you're accessing the page with a parseable URL, the admin console will be hidden, since I expect you're an user coming here by someone else's instruction.